Understanding the Difference Between an Incident, a Complaint and a Risk Event

 Which of these is the incident?
 When does the complaint happen?
 Which ones are risks?

-You can see in this scenario that as we progress through time, individual events compound to become bigger risks, but there isn’t a specific line as to when that happens.
+You can see in this scenario that individual events compound to become bigger risks as we progress through time, but there isn’t a specific line as to when that happens.

 Still, incidents and complaints are typically about something that has happened or is currently happening.
 Whereas risks are more focused on what might happen in the future and what the potential impact could be.

-Incidents and complaints are the data shows what actually happened.
+The incidents and complaints data show what actually happened.
 Risks tell us what might happen.
-If these systems are disjointed, it’s nearly impossible for teams to make data- driven decisions and risk assessments.
+If these systems are disjointed, it’s nearly impossible for teams to make data-driven decisions and risk assessments.
 It is similarly difficult to understand potential downstream risks when looking at a single incident.
-Without a single integrated Incident and Risk Management system there is very little visibility to see the whole picture.
+Without a single, integrated Incident and Risk Management system, there is very little visibility to see the whole picture.

-Don’t make employees or customers guess at what they are reporting.
+When it comes to incident reporting, employees or customers shouldn’t have to guess what they must report.
 To ensure that people continue to submit their concerns, make it simple.
 Provide multiple intake channels to a single repository that connects incidents with risks across the enterprise.
 Once you have the information, routing the event to the right team can be easily done with an intelligent triage process.

-Resolver offers a simple but powerful system that allows organizations to capture incidents, complaints and risks all in one place.
-Once an event has been logged it is tagged and categorized using our AI-based Intelligent Triage process and routed to the right team.
-Since information is easily linked together Incident, Complaint and Risk Managers can see the whole picture and move rapidly to respond to and recover from the event preempting incremental loses.
+Resolver offers a simple but powerful system that allows organizations to capture incidents, complaints, and risks all in one place.
+Once an event has been logged, it is tagged and categorized using our AI-based Intelligent Triage process and routed to the right team.
+Since information is easily linked together, incident, complaint, and risk managers can see the whole picture and rush to respond to and recover from the event, preempting incremental losses.